 Choose a No ERC style that best reflects its function at that point in the circuit.

-All Violations – all possible warnings and/or error conditions are suppressed.
+Suppress All Violations – in this mode, all possible warnings and/or error conditions are suppressed.

-Specific Violations – only the selected warnings or error conditions are suppressed; any other warnings or errors will be detected and reported.
+Suppress Specific Violations – in this mode, only the selected warnings or error conditions are suppressed; any other warnings or errors will be detected and reported.

 No ERC design directives are available for placement in the Schematic Editor only.
 To place a No ERC directive:

 Click Place » Directives » Generic No ERC from the main menus or click on the Wiring toolbar to place a No ERC marker that is pre-configured to target all violations.
 This is sometimes referred to as a Generic No ERC directive.

 Click Place » Directives » Specific No ERC from the main menus or click on the Wiring toolbar to place a No ERC marker that can be configured to target specific violations.
 This command will open the Place Specific NoERC dialog, which allows you to interactively select and place suitable specific No ERC markers.
 Use of the dialog is described in detail below.